 Features Don't Compose

 I'd been circling something for weeks.
 Building toward it without being able to name it.
-You know the feeling — you sense the shape of an idea, you're making decisions that point toward it, but you can't articulate why.
+You know that feeling where every decision you make points the same direction but you couldn't tell someone why.

 Then I read "Agent-Native Architecture" and it clicked.